Setting the stage

 What it looks like all put together.

-I think I could’ve gone with a font size at least half a point smaller.
+I think I could’ve gone with a smaller font.

 Footnotes